Lukevdb01/mellow-motion-school-exercise/sintlucas/FDD/FDD.md

 5. Functionality
 - Every answer you give sends a post to the backend
 - In the backend it looks if its answer 1, 2 or 3, and then it gives another 3 answers back it depend on what you said.
+- It also haves audio when the character speakers

 ## Moscow